baccigalupi/CalOrders/README.md

 ### Development Environment

 CalOrders by default uses the open source NetBeans IDE for development.
 NetBeans provides excellent Java and JavaScript support as well as an integrated Oracle JET plugin providing command line completion and other useful features when working with Oracle JET.

-However, NetBeans is not required and Eclipse or IntelliJ can be used to work on the backend JEE components and any editor can be used to edit the user interface code as it is just standard JavaScript, HTML, and CSS.
 For more information about setting up a local development environment, see the [CalOrders Help](https://github.com/OncoreLLC/CalOrders/wiki/Help) wiki page.

 ### CalOrders Deployment Structure - Projects

-The CalOrders application is organized into individual NetBeans projects, separated by area of concern.
+The CalOrders application is organized into individual NetBeans projects separated by area of concern.
 Separating the user interface from the backend services makes it easier to allocate the layers to user interface or service development specialists.

 * CalOrdersJET - [(CDT–ADPQ–0117-2-Technical Approach: Client UI)](https://github.com/OncoreLLC/CalOrders/tree/master/CalOrdersJET)  JET JavaScript, HTML5, CSS project providing the front end for the CalOrders application